vbwx/finddup/README.md

 - Oldest/newest duplicates
 - Only unique files

-There are many more options that let you control which files are ignored, which files should be compared, how the utility should handle symbolic links, and whether to look for files in subdirectories.
+There are many more options that let you control which files are ignored, which files should be compared, how accurate the heuristic comparison methods should be, how the utility should handle symbolic links, and whether to look for files in subdirectories.

 ## Installation